jobjo/BonsaiStore/README.md

 let res =
     totalNumSalesItems <@ fun item ->  item.Price > 100. && item.Date.Year = 2010 @>
 ```
-Note that the filter expression is giveen as an F# quotation (code snipptes surrounded by <@ and @>).
+Note that the filter expression is given as an F# quotation (code snipptes surrounded by <@ and @>).
 The reason why a quotation is required is that it can be deconstructed and transformed into a more efficient instruction for how to select elements from the store.

 Here is another example of a slightly more interesting table based report template: